 If you’ve been arrested for a DUI in Stanton, you may be worried about the penalties you may soon face.
 California punishes people severely for driving under the influence of alcohol or drugs, with thousands of dollars in fines, long stretches of probation and DUI education requirements, and sometimes jail sentences.
 Even before your conviction, the California DMV can automatically suspend your license.

 Fortunately, you have several options that you can use to get your DUI charges reduced in California.
 While you’ll ultimately have to make some tough choices for yourself, a Stanton DUI attorney can help you understand your options.
-If you’d like to learn more and get connected with a skilled DUI attorney for free, you may fill out the information on the side of this page or call our firm directly at 310-906-4831.
+If you’d like to learn more and get connected with a skilled DUI attorney for free, you may fill out the information on the side of this page.

 Sentence Reduction in California

-A DUI charge in California comes with hefty punishments.
+A DUI charge in Stanton, California, comes with hefty punishments.
 A DUI conviction alone can lead to imprisonment for up to six months for a first offense and upwards of a year for subsequent DUI infractions.
-You may face a maximum of five years of probation for a DUI, and upwards of 30 months of mandatory DUI education classes.
+You may face a maximum of five years of probation for a DUI and upwards of 30 months of mandatory DUI education classes.

 Charge Reduction in California